xiaofuyesnew/xiaofuyesnew/README.md

 # *Hi, Coders!* 🖖

-> Linus Torvalds: *Talk is cheap, show me the code.*

-![](https://komarev.com/ghpvc/?username=xiaofuyesnew)

 I'm Allen Wong, father of one, front-end developer from China.
 Love discovering and digging new magic...🧙

+> *Talk is cheap, show me the code.* --Linus Torvalds

+![](https://komarev.com/ghpvc/?username=xiaofuyesnew)

+## Skill
 <!--
 **xiaofuyesnew/xiaofuyesnew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.